-Problems come in different types, such as technical (making a bridge that will withstand wind and water), philosophical (defining what "being" is); economic (stretching our resources); political (protecting human rights); ethical (why an action is or isn't good); or historical (understanding how Hitler came to power in Germany).
+Problems come in different types, such as technical (making a bridge that will withstand wind and water), philosophical (defining what "being" is); economic (stretching our resources); political (protecting human rights); or historical (understanding how Hitler came to power in Germany).
 The best researchers identify research problems that are rich and rewarding so that they can work on them throughout their careers and leave more work for future generations of researchers.
-Marie
+Marie Curie's research problem was to understand radioactivity.
+Sigmund Freud's research problem was to understand how the mind worked.
+Zora Neal Hurston's research problem was to preserve and promote African-American culture.
+Though all three researchers died long ago, other researchers have continued their work.
+When we "plow the fields" of research established by others, we owe them a debt of gratitude, which we pay by continuing the tradition and passing it on to the next generation of researchers.